-The PayPal Connector allows you to easily collect payments with your web form.
+The PayPal Connector allows you to easily collect one-time payments with your web form.
 We recommend using our reCAPTCHA feature in conjunction with the PayPal connector in order to better prevent spam submissions.

 In order to set up a basic PayPal connector, you must provide the system with your PayPal account information, define how form responses translate into PayPal purchases, and provide messages to keep your users informed about the process.
 We'll show you how to complete these steps below using the template, Sample Form for PayPal Connector Setup.

 Note that there are no definite restrictions on what the form may contain or what you may sell with it, but this service is better suited for simple situations, where: